skkw729/RemoveNumberGame/README.md

 Each player takes turns removing either 1, 2 or 3 from the starting number.

 Whoever removes the last number is the loser.

+Written with BlueJ

+Start by invoking the startStrategy()